jingjingfang/sales2020dashboard/README.md

 <h4>4. the total transactions </h4>
 <code>select count(*) from transactions; </code>

- <h4>5. display the total sales between 2017 and 2020 in a descending order</h4>
+ <h4>5. display the total sales amount between 2017 and 2020 in a descending order</h4>
 <code>select format (sum(sales_amount), 0) as total_sales, year from date
 join transactions on date.date=transactions.order_date group by year